Skip to main content

 Environment Design for Habits: How to Make Good Behavior the Default

 TL;DR: Around 43% of your daily behavior is triggered by your surroundings, not conscious decisions.
-Redesign your space to make good habits visible and easy, bad habits invisible and hard, and you stop relying on willpower you don't have.
+Redesign your space to make good habits visible and easy, bad habits invisible and hard, and you stop relying on willpower you do not have.

 Willpower is a terrible long-term strategy.
-Every decision you make chips away at it, and by 8pm you're negotiating with yourself about whether ice cream counts as dinner.
+Every decision you make chips away at it, and by 8pm you are negotiating with yourself about whether ice cream counts as dinner.

-Your environment doesn't get tired.
-That's why the people who look disciplined usually aren't.
-They've just arranged their life so the default option is the one they actually want.
+Your environment does not get tired.
+That is why the people who look disciplined usually are not.
+They have just arranged their life so the default option is the one they actually want.

 Why environment beats willpower

 Wendy Wood at Duke spent years tracking how people actually behave versus how they think they behave.
 Her finding: roughly 40 to 43% of daily actions are not decisions at all.
-They're responses to environmental cues.
-Location, time of day, what's in front of you, what other people around you are doing.
+They are responses to environmental cues.
+Location, time of day, what is in front of you, what other people around you are doing.

-You don't decide to check your phone.
+You do not decide to check your phone.
 You see it on the table, and your hand moves.

 43% of daily behavior is cued by environment, not conscious choice.
 If your environment rewards bad habits, your willpower is fighting a losing war.

 Once you internalize that number, environment design stops being decor advice and starts being strategy.
-You're not trying to become a better person.
-You're trying to put yourself in rooms where the easy thing and the right thing are the same thing.
+You are not trying to become a better person.
+You are trying to put yourself in rooms where the easy thing and the right thing are the same thing.
+It also explains why habits fall apart when you travel: the cues that carried your routine stay home while you board the plane.

 Minimalist desk with water bottle and book in view, phone out of sight